Here are the answers to many of the most commonly asked questions about Mighty Milers:

 The Mighty Milers program gives kids the opportunity and encouragement to get moving and release energy constructively.
 Kids improve their aerobic fitness, set and strive for individual goals, and bond with their classmates by achieving collective targets.

-The program also helps improve focus and behavior in the classroom, raise academic performance and test scores, and it meets the state-mandated physical education standards for total number of physical activity minutes per week.
+The program also helps improve focus and behavior in the classroom, and can even help your school meet the state-mandated physical education standards for total number of physical activity minutes per week.

 Ultimately, Mighty Milers teaches students the enjoyment, importance and habit of physical activity as a cornerstone of a healthy lifestyle.